-The furnace can be hung from floor joists or installed on suitable blocks or pads.
-Blocks or pad installations shall provide adequate height to ensure that the unit will not be subject to water damage.
+The furnace can be hung from floor joists or installed on suitable blocks or pad.
+Blocks or pad installations shall provide adequate height to ensure the unit will not be subject to water damage.
 Units may also be suspended from rafters or floor joists using rods, pipe angle supports or straps.
-In all cases, the furnace should be supported with rods, straps, or angle supports at three locations to properly support the furnace.
-Place one support at the supply end of the furnace, one support located approximately in the center of the furnace near the blower shelf, and the third support should be at the return end of the furnace.
-Maintain a 6" (15.2 cm) minimum clearance between the front of the furnace and the support rods or straps.

-All six suspension points must be level to ensure proper and quiet furnace operation.
-When suspending the furnace, use a secure platform constructed of plywood or other building materials secured to the floor or ceiling joists.
-Refer to Figure 11 for details and additional information.
+Angle supports should be placed at the supply air end and near the blower deck.
+Do not support at return air end of unit.
+All four suspension points must be level to ensure quite furnace operation.
+When suspending the furnace use a secure platform constructed of plywood or other building material secured to the floor joists.
+Refer to Figure 11 for typical crawl space installation.